bakuz/PowerShellScripts/README.md

 ### webToPng
 #### Requirement
 Google libraries.
 You can get it from: <https://developers.google.com/speed/webp/download>.
-Don't forget to setting the enviromental variables.
+Don't forget to set the enviromental variables.

 #### Description
 This script is used for convert all webp files in a folder and its subfolders to png format.